ahawkins94/project-2/README.md

 At the end of sprint 1.
 The current product was demoed to the Product Owner.
 The product owner feedback was that the demo had gone on too long and should be more brief in future, as well as pointing out that some html and styling had been added for features which were not currently functional (namely the search bar and like button).
 A few bugs were also discovered which needed to be addressed in sprint 2 with high priority.

+The bugs to address were:

+* Hide Search Bar until functional.
+* Ensure projects are all same size on index page:
+    * Clip description.
+    * Fix image size in CSS.
+* Navbar size reduction on scrolling down cuts off login links.
+* When there are validation errors on create/edit, footer doesn’t stay at bottom of page.

 #####Sprint Retrospective

 After the sprint review, the scrum team (minus the product owner) gathered together to discuss what they though had and hadn't gone well during sprint 1.
 To do this, the team used an emotional seismograph to show how they had been feeling during the sprint, as well as the "retrospective starfish" chart to discuss what the team had/hadn't done well and where to improve.